fedhere/luckyMe/README.md

 This code was built as a data reduction package for the LCOGT LIHSP camera data, but it should work with few modifications with YOUR high speed photoemtry data as well.

-Major contributors (other than me) Daniel Kudrow, Scott Hillberry
+Major contributors (other than me) Daniel Kudrow, Scott Hillberry (at the time Undergraduate physics students at UCSB)